 If you’re a manager under pressure, St Johnstone aren’t the team you want to be facing.

-Eric Nicolson looks back on the ‘Saints curse’ sackings and resignations.
+Courier Sport looks back on the ‘Saints Curse’ sackings and resignations.

 In hindsight, a Saints win on the last day of the 1990/91 season would have made the Celtic directors’ PR work a bit easier.

 The Hoops needed to beat Alex Totten’s side at McDiarmid Park to have a chance of claiming the last Uefa Cup place for the following campaign.
 Beat Saints they did (3-2), with David Bingham and Roddy Grant scoring the home goals.

 From a Saints’ point of view, a highly successful first season back in the Premier League was fizzling out and the starting 11 wasn’t even close to their strongest one.

 The result – and European qualification for Celtic – were an irrelevance.
 The board had already made their mind up and after a shameful and shambolic wait of 11 days, punctuated by leaks to the Press, arguably the greatest ever Celt was dismissed.